Hello, my darklings!

 But that’s not all!

 They also have culturally-ingrained beliefs, habits, and quirks—just like you do!
 These things are going to make them act, react, and interact with their environment in certain ways.
-Thus, you need to have some idea of how culture informs their actions.
+Thus, you need to have some idea of how culture (the establishment of which is part of worldbuilding) informs their actions.
 You don’t need to know the ceremonial aspects of Gusupian marriage rites if that’s not part of your story.
-But if a Gusupian marriage takes place in your tale, then you should be able to provide enough detail to describe what it looks like, how your character views the event, and how they and those around them will act.
+But if a Gusupian marriage takes place in your tale, then you should be able to provide enough detail to describe what it looks like, how your character views the event, and how they and those around them will act during it.

 In short, contrary to what Michel says, your world does need to feel real to your reader and good worldbuilding is how it’s done.
 It’s what allows them to suspend belief and get lost in your prose.
 It’s what lets them escape into the page.

 Just remember not to overdo it when it comes to what you details you put into the story itself.
 As with all things, moderation is key and you really do want to let the reader fill in some of the details themselves.
 The days of long-winded descriptive passages like those found in classic works have gone the way of the dodo.
 Include what details are necessary to breathe life into your world and get your readers oriented in the story but let them do some of the work, whether the “crazy internet fan theorists” like it or not.